Gauge Review: Is This Mid-Market AEO Platform Worth It? (2026)

 Gauge costs $99/mo for Starter (ChatGPT only, 100 prompts), $599/mo for Growth (6 engines, 600 prompts, 18 articles), or custom Enterprise pricing.

-The Starter tier at $99 per month gives you 100 daily prompts and three AI-generated articles per month.
-You can share this across three seats.
-Support relies entirely on email.
-The biggest constraint here is engine coverage.
-Starter restricts you exclusively to ChatGPT.
-You will miss critical insights from Perplexity, Gemini, and Google AI Overviews if you stay at this tier.
+The Starter tier at $99 per month gives you 100 daily prompts and three AI-generated articles per month across three seats.
+Support is email-only.
+The biggest constraint here isn't price, it's engine coverage.
+Starter locks you to ChatGPT exclusively.
+You miss critical signals from Perplexity, Gemini, and Google AI Overviews entirely.

-The Growth tier at $599 per month represents where real value begins.
-This plan expands your dashboard coverage to six distinct AI engines and bumps volume to 600 prompts daily.
-You receive 18 AI-generated articles per month and ten seats.
-Email and chat support are included, along with necessary data export features.
+The Growth tier at $599 per month is where real value begins.
+Coverage expands to six AI engines, volume jumps to 600 prompts daily, and you receive 18 AI-generated articles per month across ten seats.
+Email and chat support are included, along with data export features.
 You can verify Gauge's current pricing directly on their site.
-To put this pricing in perspective, Profound Lite costs $499 per month but only allocates 100 prompts daily.
+To put this in perspective, Profound Lite costs $499 per month but limits you to 100 daily prompts, Gauge Growth delivers 6x the volume for a slightly higher price.

-Keep in mind that 600 prompts at the Growth tier are consumed quickly if you track multiple products across several geographies.
+One thing to watch: 600 prompts disappear fast when you track multiple products across geographies.
 A single keyword checked across six engines consumes six prompts.
-If you track 20 core keywords daily across all six engines, you burn 120 prompts immediately.
-Proper prompt budgeting becomes an essential skill.
+Track 20 core keywords daily across all six engines and you burn 120 prompts before lunch.
+Prompt budgeting is a real skill here.

 Enterprise pricing requires custom negotiation and annual contracts.
-It adds Claude and Grok monitoring, removes limits on generated articles, grants unlimited seats, and assigns a dedicated specialist.
-Locking Claude and Grok behind the Enterprise tier is a noticeable limitation for smaller teams aiming for complete market visibility.
-Claude is fast becoming the preferred tool for complex B2B queries.
-Missing Claude means you lack visibility into how high-level decision makers encounter your brand.
-Grok has a smaller market share but dominates real-time news and Twitter-driven narratives.
-If your brand relies on trending topics, missing Grok is painful.
+It adds Claude and Grok monitoring, removes article limits, grants unlimited seats, and assigns a dedicated specialist.
+Locking Claude and Grok behind Enterprise is a meaningful limitation.
+Claude is increasingly the preferred tool for complex B2B research.
+Missing it means you can't see how decision-makers encounter your brand.
+Grok dominates real-time Twitter-driven narratives, if trending topics matter to your brand, that gap is painful.

 Does the Content Engine Actually Work?